jittat/aiep-documents/content/en/docs/4plus1/chemical/_index.md

 ---

 ##  4+1 Pathway

-- Students must meet academic requirements by their 3rd year
+- Students must meet academic requirements by their 3rd year by taking [AI foundational courses](/docs/ai-core-courses).
+- Students start enrolling Master's courses also in the 4th year.
+(See [information for the M.Eng in AI-Integrated Engineering](/docs/master/ai-integrated) program.)
-- 4th-year project linked to Master’s research in the 5th year
+- 4th-year project linked to Master’s research in the 5th year.
-- Two degrees (B.Eng. + M.Eng.) in 5 years for future professionals
+- Two degrees (B.Eng. + [M.Eng.](/docs/master/ai-integrated)) in 5 years for future professionals.

+The detailed study plan will be *available soon*.
+Read more about the [undergraduate AI core courses](/docs/ai-core-courses) and the [Master program](/docs/master/ai-integrated).

 ---